WebOrigami/docs/src/content/index.md

 This project explores a new way to build small- to medium-scale websites using a conceptual model and programming language that complement HTML and CSS.

 **Problem:** Creating interesting sites is hard or expensive.
-Standard HTML and CSS let you define individual pages, but it’s hard to efficiently create a bunch of pages or organize them into a coherent site.
+Standard HTML and CSS let you define individual pages, but it’s hard to efficiently create a bunch of pages and organize them into a coherent site.

-Corporate site hosting services offer you drag-and-drop editors but impose creative limitations and high monthly costs.
+Corporate site hosting services offer nice drag-and-drop editors but impose creative limitations and high monthly costs.
 You could build something from scratch — if you master a full programming language like JavaScript and a pile of industrial development tools.
-The web needs better ways to create real, expressive sites at low cost and without entanglements.
+The web needs better ways to create sizable, expressive sites at low cost and without entanglements.

 Origami is designed for you: someone who wants to make a site for yourself or a small organization, someone who’s fine editing HTML and CSS, someone who’s not a professional programmer — or is, but wants to build sites more quickly.